 We currently have three high school research programs with varying degrees of time commitment for the students.
 Together these programs offer research opportunities to approximately 30 students per year from local high schools.

-LEARN MORE - Science & Medicine Academic Research Training Program (SMART): The SMART program provides academically advanced high school seniors who are interested in careers related to medicine, scientific research, and biomedical engineering opportunities to engage in intensive research with medical clinicians, researchers, and academic staff.
+LEARN MORE about BIOSTART - Science & Medicine Academic Research Training Program (SMART): The SMART program provides academically advanced high school seniors who are interested in careers related to medicine, scientific research, and biomedical engineering opportunities to engage in intensive research with medical clinicians, researchers, and academic staff.
 Funded by the BRF since its inception in 1997, 217 students have been trained in this program.
 The students enter into the lab full-time over the summer before senior year (a stipend is provided), and then come to the lab for at least 10 hours per week for the entire senior year (they receive high school science credit).
 Based on tracking performed in 2012, all of the students attended undergraduate university, with 79% obtaining degrees with science majors.
 80% of those employed worked in science/health related fields.

-LEARN MORE
+LEARN MORE about SMART

 UNDERGRADUATE STUDENTS

-The Center of Excellence for Cardiovascular Diseases and Sciences is excited to introduce our new CURIOUS Program.
-The CURIOUS program is a NIH-funded 8-week summer research program in cardiovascular disease for undergraduate students who are interested in pursuing research as part of their scientific or clinical career goals.
+The Center of Excellence for Cardiovascular Diseases and Sciences CURIOUS program is an 8-week summer research program in cardiovascular disease for undergraduate students who are interested in pursuing research as part of their scientific or clinical career goals.
 Our principle investigators, who will serve as mentors, lead research programs in several focus areas including: atherosclerosis, myocardial infarction, cardiomyopathy, peripheral artery disease, microvascular dysfunction in response to cardiovascular disease risk factors, stroke and the vascular/heart-brain axis.
+LEARN MORE about CURIOUS. - Pathogen-Host Interactions and Immunology Research and Education (PHIIRE) Fellowship

-Through this competitive summer research program hosted by the Department of Microbiology and Immunology and the Center for Applied Immunology and Pathological Processes, Fellows will do hands-on biomedical research in under the mentorship of nationally recognized in infectious disease and immunology.
+Through this competitive summer research program hosted by the Department of Microbiology and Immunology and the Center for Applied Immunology and Pathological Processes, Fellows will do hands-on biomedical research under the mentorship of nationally recognized in infectious disease and immunology.
 Fellows will work with their mentors to create a scientific question to serve as the focus of their project.
 They will then use the 8-week period during the summer to find experimental answers to their question.
 At the end of the program, Fellows will be invited to participate in a poster presentation to share their research findings.
 In addition to laboratory research, Fellows will participate along with LSU Health Shreveport graduate students in seminars, journal clubs, and other scientific experiences to deepen their understanding of microbiology and immunology.
 Stipends ($12/hour) will be provided to all Fellows.
+LEARN MORE about PHIIRE

 Student Research Programs